Stars1233/Matrix-3D/README.md

 ## 🗞️ News
-- We provide a Gradio demo to visualize results online.
+- Aug 29, 2025: 🎉 We provide a gradio script for Matrix-3D!
-- We provide a  [script](#lowvram) for running the generation process with 19G VRAM.
+- Aug 25, 2025: 🎉 We provide a  [script](#lowvram) for running the generation process with 19G VRAM!
+- Aug 12, 2025: 🎉 We release the code, technical report and project page of Matrix-3D!

 ## Image-to-Scene Generation